ZosoV/msc_semester2/nlp/007_1_encoder_decoder_model.md

     - During training, **teacher forcing** means that we force the system to use the ground truth target token from training as the next input, rather than rely on the (possibly erroneous) decoder output.
         - In other words, we don't consider the autoregressive connection during training.
         - It is because a word badly predicted in the previous step could generate completely different branches.
-    - During inference, the decoder uses its own estimated output as the input for the next step.
+    - Nonetheless, during inference, the decoder uses its own estimated output as the input for the next step.
 In other words, we consider the autoregressive connection during inference.
+- The total loss is the average cross-entropy loss per target word (only the second sentence).
+    - In other words, only the decoder outputs are used to calculate the loss.
 ### Across Modalities

-Encoder-decode models allow to bridge the gap between modalities.
+Encoder-decoder models allow us to bridge the gap between modalities.

 - The encoder and decoder are connected via the context, but the encoder and decoder can be different types of model.
     - The modalities don't have to match